jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-This function adds part of speech tags to 801 word tokens.
+The pos\_tag function adds part of speech tags to 801 word tokens.
 This is a slow, computationally intensive, task, so we can limited to a small sample.
 This is an important step in an NLP pipeline, as more complicated tasks, such as Named Entity Recognition reply on part of speech tags.
 We could also explore the most frequently used verbs or nouns in this text with a little more coding.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>nltk.pos_tag(tokens[200:1000])